NameMC/BASIC-SNIPING-GUIDE/README.md

 # **IX.
 Time Synchronization**

 Another way to make your timestamps more consistent is by using a time synchronization program.
-This sets your computer's clock to the closest to `.0000`.
+This sets your computer's clock as closest to `.0000` that it can.
 If your time is always the same, then your delay and timestamps will be consistent for every snipe you use it.

 Let me clarify what I mean here.
 In this example, let's say you use **300** delay: you got the timestamp `.218` on the first snipe, and on the second you got `.113`.
 This is because your computer's clock isn't the same every time you sniped with that delay.
 If you use a time synchronization program such as [Dimension 4](http://www.thinkman.com/dimension4/download.htm), your timestamps with **300** delay will **usually, if not always** be the same.
 For this example in particular, you would get `.113` nearly every time you use **300** delay.
 Moreover, API lag may effect the results very slightly each time, so your timestamps may not always correspond with the delay used.